tanmoy-paul-tcg/Na-cathode/data/README.md

 `f-doped-input.csv` This file contains predicted band-gap by CGCNN as one of the input feature.

-`f-doped-input.csv`  This file contains calculated band-gap as one of the input feature.
+`f-doped-input2.csv`  This file contains calculated band-gap as one of the input feature.

 `f-doped-predictions-withandWithoutBG.csv` file contains the results of prediction